melvingaye/simple-server/README.md

 module.exports = { extends: ['@commitlint/config-conventional'] };
 ```

 III.
 Add [husky](https://typicode.github.io/husky/#/?id=automatic-recommended) for pre-commit hooks `npx husky-init && npm install`.
 This will generate a pre-commit file with `npm test` in it.
-You can delete or modify the contents of this file.
+Replace `npm test` with this `echo "Running lint checks..."`

 IV.
 Add the file .husky/commit-msg with no extension and paste this in there